andrescera/X79-X99-X299-OPENCORE-EFI-CATALINA-BIGSUR/README.md

  - On KERNEL>Patch

-	FIND YOR XCPM_BOOTSTRAP_PATCH ENABLE IT AND DISABLE THE REST OF XCPM_BOOTSTRAP Patchets for the other processors
+	FIND YOR XCPM_BOOTSTRAP_PATCH ENABLE IT AND DISABLE THE REST OF XCPM_BOOTSTRAP Patches for the other processors

-   	 - xcpm_bootstrap_HASwell-E (c) Pike R.  		(ENABLE)

 ```
  Remember that there is 2 of each patch one for CATALINA and the other for BIG SUR